infotorg/infotorg-api-jekyll-theme/README.md

   ```

 2. In the `pages` folder add a folder for API type - `soap`, `rest` which should also contain a folder for each version.
-In the version folder it is possible to add any needed page with information about API version.
+In the API version folder it is possible to add any needed page with information about API version.
 For instance documentation, onboarding, security, swagger etc.

 ![Api version folders structure screenshot](docs/screenshots/api-version-folders-structure.png)

-3. How to create pages for API version please find in documentation below.

 ### External documentation links